lwade/euca-wiki/Bundling-Images.md

 You must also exclude the DHCP leases directory, if your system is using DHCP already.
 See below.

+Finally, there sometimes exists a udev "rules" file that causes problems with the auto-generated MAC addresses that Eucalyptus VMs use.
+It is usually /etc/udev/rules.d/70-persistent-net.rules on most Linux systems.
+If this file exists, delete it before bundling.
+It will cause problems with the Ethernet device naming when the system is booted with a new MAC address assigned by Eucalyptus.

 ### Excluded directories:

 You can specify directories to be excluded from the bundling operation.
 Most of the directories are already excluded, including /tmp, /mnt, /proc, etc. The only one you may want to additionally include is /root.
 You must also exclude /var/lib/dhclient/ (Red Hat-based systems) or /var/lib/dhcp3 (Debian/Ubuntu).